parazyd/live-sdk/README.md

 It requires the following packages to be installed in addition to the [dependencies required for libdevuansdk](https://github.com/dyne/libdevuansdk/blob/master/README.md#requirements).

+`sudo` permissions are required for the user that is running the build.

 ```
 xorriso squashfs-tools live-boot
 ```